metafizzy/fizzy.school/content/simplify-selectors.md

 Now then, how do we go about selecting each gallery's nav and active tab?

-If you're well-accostumed to selecting elements with CSS selector strings, you build a selector string.
+If you're well-accustomed to selecting elements with CSS selector strings, you build a selector string.
 So you may add numbered classes in the HTML.
 The first gallery gets `gallery__nav1` and `gallery__tab-container1`.
 Second gallery gets `gallery__nav2` `tab__container2`, as so forth

 Then back in the JavaScript, you could build the selector string by combining a variable with a string, using the index argument from the each function